jamie-harris36/calculator/README.md

 #### **The Salary Calculator**
 I really liked the layout of this calculator.
 I decided to simplify things though.
 This calculator let the user add certain options, such as inputting their own individual tax code, bonuses, pension contributions, salary sacrifice and more.

-However I wanted the user to feel like they were using a much simpler calulation, where they'd just insert their annual salary and they'd get a rough but fairly accurate estimation on what their take-home salary would be.
+However I wanted the user to feel like they were using a much simpler calulator, where they'd just insert their annual salary and they'd get a rough but fairly accurate estimation on what their take-home salary would be.
 I also wanted the calculator to be simple enough to be displayed on the entire viewport without the user having to scroll down the page.

 I also liked whenever I click on the 'Tax breakdown' link, a modal shows up with the yearly, monthly and weekly breakdowns of the amounts paid within the relevant tax bands, and I wanted to incorporate this into my project too.